Lady Captains' Soccer Camps

 Camp Director / Head Coach Dan Weiler

-The sixth coach in CNU women's soccer history, Dan Weiler enters his fifth year at the helm in 2017 with a tremendous start to his coaching career in Newport News.
-In his first four seasons, Weiler has established the Captains as a dominant player in the Capital Athletic Conference, while growing the program's reputation regionally and nationally.
+The sixth coach in CNU women's soccer history, Dan Weiler enters his sixth year at the helm in 2018 with a tremendous start to his coaching career in Newport News.
+In his first five seasons, Weiler has established the Captains as a dominant player in the Capital Athletic Conference, while growing the program's reputation regionally and nationally.

 The 2016 season served as a benchmark year for the Captains under Weiler, as CNU surged up the national rankings en route to one of the finest years in program history.
 The Captains won more games, posted the best winning percentage, and tied the record for shutouts while en route to winning the team's first Capital Athletic Conference Championship.
 CNU went 17-3-1 while capturing a fourth straight CAC regular season title, the CAC tournament championship, and a win in the NCAA Tournament for the first time since 2004.

 For his efforts, Weiler was named the VaSID State Coach of the Year and also collected his second CAC Coach of the Year honor.

 Immediately following the success of 2016, the Captains continued to raise the bar in 2017.
 With one of the most potent offensive units in the nation and a stifling defense, the 2017 version of Weiler's squad once again was a record-breaking unit.
 CNU went 19-1-1, re-setting the mark for most wins, fewests losses, and finest winning percentage for a single season.
 The Captains also broke the program goals and points scored records while posting the lowest single season goals-against average in CNU lore.